 The Group uses different types of derivatives to manage foreign exchange and interest rate sensitivity primarily by hedging its underlying positions.
-The types of derivatives used by the Group including foreign exchange rate and interest rate contracts are managed within limits approved by the Executive Committee.
+The derivatives used by the Group including foreign exchange and interest rate contracts which are typically made over-the-counter and are managed within limits approved by the Risk Committee.
 The Group has not designated any derivatives in any hedge relationship for the application of hedge accounting.